FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

 - Manually editing Git configuration files.
 - Use `.gitignore` to avoid adding unnecessary files.
 - Understand the concept of Atomic commits.
-- Ammending commits.
+- Ammending and fixing commits.
-- `git absorb` the magic sponge!
 - Squashing commits.
-- Automated maintenance.
+- Staging hunks with `--patch`.

 ::::::::::::::::::::::::::::::::::::::::::::::::